-13. The APSARA National Authority/official Angkor website should be updated and a permanent webmaster should be appointed.
-The webmaster should be supervised by the Director General and have access to the necessary resources to enable ongoing updating and management of the website.
+13. The APSARA National Authority/official Angkor website should be updated and a permanent webmaster should be appointed, with both resources and authority to enable ongoing updating of the website.
 The APSARA National Authority webmaster should immediately implement a regular monthly e-newsletter to keep industry informed.
-The webmaster should be given authority by The Director General to collate and distribute relevant information.
+The webmaster should have the authority to collate and distribute the relevant information.